 How are we doing?
-Implementation of the DMV email service continues to be successful, with a second consecutive quarter surpassing the 80 percent performance target.
+Although service levels were lower than quarter 4 of 2019, DMV email service marked a fifth consecutive quarter of surpassing the 80 percent target.

 What factors affect results?
 The DMV devotes customer service resources to answering email requests during all regular business hours.
 Some emails include multiple questions and may require additional review.